 HACCP Training for Meat and Poultry Processors – Required if not previously taken

-Workshops will include presentations, demonstrations, and product manufacturing.
-Experts in specific areas from industry and academia will serve as instructors.
+Workshops include presentations, demonstrations, and product manufacturing.
+Experts in specific areas from industry and academia serve as instructors.

 Targeted Topic Homework Assignments: At least four homework assignments will be administered throughout the program to expand on specific learning objectives.

-Plant Project: Participants will be required to conduct a plant project.
+Plant Project: Participants are required to conduct a plant project.
 An example might be that a participant would be given the topic of “phosphates.”
 That participant would need to research phosphates, develop and carry out a small in-plant study regarding phosphates (i.e. impact of cook yields from different levels or types), and write a report about the project.
 A final written and an oral report will be required in order to graduate.
-Participants will be required to present their plant project at a special one-day graduation program ceremony.
+Participants are required to present their plant project at a special one-day graduation program ceremony.

 The cost for the entire program will be $3,000 for in-state plants and $5,000 for out-of-state plants.
 The fee can be paid in full up front or broken into quarterly installments ($375 per quarter x 8 quarters).
 The fee includes: registration for six two-day workshops, participant materials and handouts, business meals and banquets, awards, and certificates.

 After successfully completing the four program elements, participants will be accredited as “Master Meat Crafters.”
-A one-day graduation ceremony will take place after completion of the program.
+A one-day graduation ceremony occurs after completion of the program.

 University of Wisconsin-Madison, Department of Animal Sciences